newtonheath/newtonheath.github.io/_posts/2023-04-08-dutch-oven-bread.md

 ## Steps

-*	Combine all ingredients with you hands in a large container that has a lid that seals
+*	Place all ingredients in a large container that has a lid that seals
+*	With the handle of a wooden spoon (or with you hands), combine all the ingredients
 *	When dough comes together, cover and let dough rest for 20 minutes

 ## 1st fold